LC2500/XPFC_CUDA/README.md

 These libraries are proprietary software provided by NVIDIA Corporation under their respective End User License Agreements (EULA).
 This project does not include or redistribute any part of those libraries.

+## References
+See https://developer.nvidia.com/blog/faster-parallel-reductions-kepler/ for GPU kernel reduction.
+The original article was written by Justin Luitjens.
+Some of the code was modified from the original source, see file: sum_reduction.cu.

+## File Creation
+A makefile needs to be adjusted to the user's system.